Pomegranate

 Whilst your pomegranate is in a small pot you will need to water it regularly especially if in a warm spot.
 Aim to water it heavily and then allow the top of the compost to dry out before watering again.
 Over the summer months your pomegranate will benefit from a dose of general-purpose liquid feed every couple of waterings to help keep the foliage healthy and to set flowers.

-Over time these trees can grow to 5 metres tall, they can be planted out in the garden after the first year but will crop better indoors as long as they get enough sunlight on the leaves.
+A dwarf variety, your pomegranate will eventually reach a maximum height of 2m tall.
+They can be planted out in the garden after the first year but will crop better indoors as long as they get enough sunlight on the leaves.
 If you prefer to keep it in a pot it is a good idea to prune your plant back at the end of the summer and repot it next spring to keep it nice and bushy.

 Problem Solving: